CrimeOwl AI logoCrimeOwl AI

 Lead #3

-On July 13, 2018, a federal grand jury indicted Russian military intelligence Colonel Aleksandr Vladimirovich Osadchuk and 11 other officers for their alleged roles in hacking and interfering with the 2016 U.S. presidential election.
-Osadchuk, who commanded Unit 74455, is specifically charged with conspiracy to commit computer crimes targeting election administration systems across multiple states.
-He remains at large and was last known to be in Moscow, Russia.
+On July 13, 2018, a federal grand jury indicted Russian military intelligence Colonel Aleksandr Vladimirovich Osadchuk for his alleged role in a conspiracy to interfere with the 2016 U.S. presidential election through computer hacking and theft of sensitive documents.
+Osadchuk, who commanded Unit 74455, is accused of coordinating unauthorized access into election administration systems and stealing materials to disrupt the electoral process.
+He remains at large, last known to be in Moscow, Russia, and continues to be sought by U.S. federal authorities.

 Case